alchemyplatform/alchemy-docs/tutorials/transfers-tutorial.md

     return str(akita.functions.balanceOf(GITCOIN_ADDRESS).call())
 ```

-Note that we include the ERC20 ABI in this code snippet in order to properly read the AKITA balance of the Gitcoin multisig wallet.The Contract Application Binary Interface ([**ABI**](../guides/eth\_getlogs.md#what-are-ab-is)) is the standard way to interact with contracts in the Ethereum ecosystem and we use the ERC20 ABI to interact with ERC20 contracts such as the AKITA contract.
+Note that we include the ERC20 ABI in this code snippet in order to properly read the AKITA balance of the Gitcoin multisig wallet.
+The Contract Application Binary Interface ([**ABI**](../guides/eth\_getlogs.md#what-are-ab-is)) is the standard way to interact with contracts in the Ethereum ecosystem and we use the ERC20 ABI to interact with ERC20 contracts such as the AKITA contract.

-**d) Define Alchemy Transfer function**
+#### d) Define Alchemy Transfer function

 Here, we use the Alchemy specific method [`alchemy_getAssetTransfers`](../enhanced-apis/transfers-api.md#alchemy\_getassettransfers) to get the total number of AKITA tokens burned by the Gitcoin contract.